mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-1.md

 - Should not be in renewal period
 - Should not be a sales-serve
 - Should have crossed the Number of seats
-- should not be Airgapped
+- Should not be Airgapped

 Test: